rockabox/Auxilium.js/README.md

 - tag `string` - The HTML tag type in which to create
 - params `object` - Contains paramaters to be used for the creation of the element
+- doc `object` - Optionally pass the document in which to create the element apart of

 **Properties**